ls1intum/Artemis/docs/user/plagiarism-check.rst

 The CPC initiates plagiarism checks every night for all onboarded exercises, processing all the latest submissions for each exercise.
 If a significant similarity is detected, the CPC creates or updates a significant similarity plagiarism case for that submission.
+It is a special form of plagiarism case, which is marked as a warning and presents a gentle message about detected similarity.
 If a submission does not include significant similarity, the CPC removes any associated existing significant similarity plagiarism case.
 Subsequently, the student analyzes the feedback received and, if the submission period is still open, can submit a new solution.
 If the submission period has ended, the student can either dispute the plagiarism case or choose to take no action.
+Eventually, the instructor makes a decision about accusing student of plagiarism and about any further steps.

 The following activity diagram depicts the CPC flow described above.